 The AAO advises that children should see an orthodontist no later than 7 years of age.
 Early visits may not call for braces.
 It is still important to be able to monitor growth and the alignment of teeth so any problems that may arise can be addressed immediately.

 Who Is a Good Candidate for Braces?

 Both children and adults can wear braces.
-They improve smiles and correct bad alignment that can eventually lead to early tooth loss and gum disease.
+They improve your smile and correct bad alignment that can eventually lead to early tooth loss and gum disease.
 If irregular spacing and crooked teeth are left untreated, it can make cleaning teeth much harder.
 Untreated misaligned teeth allow cavities to easily develop.

 Having teeth that are perfectly aligned makes it easier to chew and digest many types of foods.
 Uneven chewing can also lead to headaches, so transforming your smile may reduce those issues.
 Uneven teeth cause gum problems, weakened enamel, and jaw misalignments.
 Thankfully, orthodontists have modern technology at their disposal with numerous choices for braces that fit your lifestyle while providing comfort during treatments.

 It typically doesn’t take long to have braces attached to your teeth.
 You should wait a few hours before eating solid foods once you get braces.
 You may find that softer foods are easier to consume for a couple of days while you adjust to eating with braces.

 One of the main reasons you should take it easy with eating is due to the strong adhesive used to attach brackets to your teeth.
 They could become loose if you eat certain foods.
 Wires may also bend or break without proper attention and care.